 - What is the accuracy/dot size of the laser?

 - Can a Glowforge etch a glass or wine bottle?

 Glowforge has a custom CO2 laser tube operating at 10,600 nm averages 40W for Basic Model and 45W for Pro Model.

 What's the optional Air Filter?

 The unique Glowforge Air Filter lets you put the Glowforge anywhere.
-It snaps right under the Glowforge and makes it 7” taller.
-The filter captures all of the exhaust and passes it through HEPA and charcoal filters.
+It snaps right under your Glowforge.
+The filter captures all of the exhaust and passes it through fine particulate and charcoal filters.
 It's also tightly integrated with the software, so the filter turns on and off as it's needed.
 Alternately, you can use the Basic model near a window with the included duct.

 What's the size of the Glowforge bed?